 Higher Tier Only: Why Fusion Is Difficult to Achieve on Earth

 This higher tier covers Higher Tier Only: Why Fusion Is Difficult to Achieve on Earth within Nuclear Fission & Fusion for GCSE Physics.
 Revise Nuclear Fission & Fusion in Atomic Structure for GCSE Physics with 13 exam-style questions and 25 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 15 of 18 in this topic.
 This section is most useful once the core foundation idea is secure, because it adds the detail that pushes answers higher.

 Topic position